iterative/dvc.org/content/blog/2020-08-07-cml-self-hosted-runners-on-demand-with-gpus.md

     will install all the dependencies in the containerised runner leaving your machine always clean.

-3.  **Security.** If your repo is public your runners could be accesed by anyone that could add
+3.  **Security.** If your repo is public your runners could be accessed by anyone that could add
     [scripts that exploits your machine](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#self-hosted-runner-security-with-public-repositories).
     With the containerised runner you are restricting the access to your real